Dad charged with murder after 3-month-old baby found dead in woods by Yankee Stadium

 The little girl’s father Damion Comager, 23, was arrested and charged with murder and concealment of a corpse

-The father of a three-month-old baby has been charged with murder after the little girl’s lifeless body was found in a wooded area close to the Yankee Stadium in the Bronx – more than two weeks after he allegedly killed her and dumped her body in a book bag among some trash.
+A father has been charged with murder after his three-month-old daughter’s lifeless body was found in a wooded area close to the Yankee Stadium in the Bronx – more than two weeks after he allegedly killed her and dumped her remains in a book bag among some trash.

 Genevieve Comager’s body was found at around 8.25pm ET on Sunday evening at West 161st Street and the Major Deegan Expressway, following a tip-off from the little girl’s grandfather.